Can221-ParOS/python-fractals/README.md

 A video example of the generation can be found here: https://www.youtube.com/watch?v=26O8Vx84TBk

-to run them, cd into the python-fractals directory, use the " chmod + * " command to make the scripts executable
+to run them, cd into the python-fractals directory, use the " chmod +x * " command to make the scripts executable

 then run the menu using " ./pyfracs "